Measuring R\'enyi entropy with an Echo Protocol: Applications

+with transition operator $\hat{T}_{ij}=\hat{L}_i^+\hat{L}_j^-$, where $\hat{L}^{\pm}_i$ are angular momentum ladder operators and $i$ denotes the position in the spin chain of length $N$.
+Moreover, $\omega_{ij}=\omega_j-\omega_i$ corresponds to the energy difference between the Zeeman-splittings of sites $i$ and $j$.
 A linear, non-constant B-field allows for the elimination of all cross-couplings in the lattice.
 By engineering additional sidebands in the drive laser at separation $\pm\omega_{ab}$, selective cross-couplings can be reinstalled.
 The amplitude and sign of $\chi_{ij}$ can as well be controlled by the laser. \\

 To implement our protocol, the lattice must be divided into three parts: the main system $A$ and two bath systems, $B_1$ and $B_2$.
-The baths must have equal size and they have to couple in the same way to system $A$.
+The baths must have equal size and they have to couple in the same way to $A$.
 Both can be naturally achieved with the setup, as the sidebands of the laser provide full control over the couplings.
 It is important to note that, in general, $A$, $B_1$ and $B_2$ should not be adjacent in the lattice.
 This is because constructing specific couplings in $A$ can lead to unavoidable cross-couplings with $B_1$ and $B_2$, thereby distorting the intended model.
 Thus, it is necessary to separate the systems far enough that those cross-couplings can be avoided.
 That means, when creating the atomic lattice, an additional step is necessary where the sites between the systems have to be emptied\footnote{It has been reported in \cite{Karski_2010, Kuhr_2003} that this can be done by using the so-called \textit{push-out} technique.
 Since the Zeeman splittings of the couplings are, by design, different at each site, this method should be suited for implementation here.}.
 Finally, a key requirement for implementing the protocol is time reversal.
 As noted earlier, the ability to modify the phase of each coupling allows for sign inversion, making time reversal naturally achievable.

 We conclude this discussion by considering a specific implementation of non-local interactions that realizes a truncated version of p-adic AdS/CFT \cite{Gubser_2017}, thereby providing a concrete example of a holographic model.
 The idea has been proposed in \cite{Bentsen_2019, Periwal_2021} and is based on the couplings